open-edge-insights/video-ingestion/README.md

-This module ingests video frames from a video source like video file or basler/RTSP/USB camera using gstreamer pipeline and publishes the `[topic, metadata, frame_blob]` to ZMQ bus.
+This module ingests video frames from a video source like video file or basler/RTSP/USB camera using gstreamer pipeline and publishes the `(topic, metadata,frame)` tuple to ZMQ bus.

 The high level logical flow of VideoIngestion pipeline is as below:
 1. VideoIngestion main program reads the ingestor and filter configuration
-2. After reading, it starts the zmq publisher thread, filter (single or multiple threads per filter configuration) and ingestor thread based on ingestor configuration.
-It exits whenever an exception occurs
+2. After reading the config, it starts the zmq publisher thread, single/multiple filter threads per filter configuration and ingestor thread based on ingestor configuration.
+It exits whenever an exception occurs during this startup sequence.
 3. Ingestor thread reads from the ingestor configuration and adds data to ingestor queue
-4. Based on the filter configuration, single or multiple filter threads consume ingestor queue and adds the key frames data to publisher queue
+4. Based on the filter configuration, single or multiple filter threads consume ingestor queue and passes only the key frames with its metadata to publisher queue
-5. Publisher thread reads from the publisher queue and publishes it to the ZMQ bus
+5. Publisher thread reads from the publisher queue and publishes it over the ZMQ bus

 ## Configuration